gdennie/nomicon/src/dropck.md

 }
 ```

-There are some more complex situations which are not possible to desugar using
+There are complex situations which are not possible to desugar using
-scopes, but the order is still defined ‒ variables are dropped in the reverse
+scopes, but the order is still well defined ‒ variables are dropped in the reverse
 order of their definition, fields of structs and tuples in order of their
 definition.
 There are some more details about order of drop in [RFC 1857][rfc1857].